Ryzen Threadripper 1920 vs Ryzen Threadripper 1950

 So, is Ryzen Threadripper 1920 better than Ryzen Threadripper 1950?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper 1920 is ahead with a 0.8% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen Threadripper 1950 pulls ahead with 0% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen Threadripper 1950 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen Threadripper 1950 is the stronger fit.
 You are getting 0% better PassMark, backed by 16 cores and 32 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper 1920 is the smarter buy today.
-Ryzen Threadripper 1920 is $200 cheaper on MSRP at $799 MSRP versus $999 MSRP, and it gives you a 0.8% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that Ryzen Threadripper 1950 is still stronger for heavier multi-core work with 0% better PassMark.
-It is also 25.0% better value on MSRP (27.6 vs 22.1 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper 1920 is the better buy right now.
+Ryzen Threadripper 1920 comes in $200 cheaper on MSRP at $799 MSRP versus $999 MSRP, and it still gives you a 0.8% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that Ryzen Threadripper 1950 is still stronger for heavier multi-core work with 0% better PassMark.
+It is also 25.0% better value on MSRP (27.6 vs 22.1 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?